DankGaming/perpbans/README.md

 # perpbans
 This allows you to get all a users friends and check if they are currently banned

+#Your steamAPI Key can not be changed yet!
+Make sure to check it!

 ## How to prepare
 1. Generate a steam API Key at https://steamcommunity.com/dev/apikey
 2. Download the repository as zip and extract it into the desired folder